-The Board of Directors and senior management have completed going concern assessments of the Company.
+The Board of Directors and senior management have completed going concern assessments of the Group.
 The ongoing COVID-19 pandemic has had a significant impact on the global economy and the ability of individuals, businesses, and governments to operate.
-The Group is closely monitoring the situation and has activated its business continuity planning and other risk management practices to manage the potential business disruption COVID-19 outbreak may have on its operations and financial performance.
-A full assessment of COVID-19 is presented in Note 31.
+The Group has closely monitored the situation and has activated its business continuity planning and other risk management practices to manage the potential business disruption COVID-19 outbreak may have had on its operations and financial performance.